 Students wishing New Jersey Teaching Certification must be admitted into the B.A. in Education and satisfy the courses listed in the Mathematics co-concentration (see page 101).
-Should a student decide to major in the discipline exclusively, he/she will Many courses have prerequisites which are listed in the course description.
-Please be sure that necessary prerequisites have been taken before enrolling in any course.
+Should a student decide to major in the discipline exclusively, he/she will Mathematics

-Mathematics